-Lizzy Hadfield was among the first to chart the rhythms of personal style online, capturing her wardrobe and daily life long before Instagram reshaped the fashion landscape.
-What began as a documentation of outfits has evolved into something altogether richer: a softer, more reflective platform where creativity, culture, and storytelling are allowed the luxury of space.
-Today, alongside her work as a creative, Hadfield is the founder of Buffy’s: a book club designed for gathering over a glass of wine (or a mocktail) and, where possible, a meal in London or New York, with conversations anchored around a shared book of the month.
+Lizzy Hadfield was among the first to share personal style online, capturing her wardrobe and daily life long before Instagram reshaped the fashion landscape.
+What began as a documentation of outfits has evolved into something altogether, a softer, more reflective platform where creativity, culture, and storytelling are allowed the luxury of space.
+Today, alongside her work as a creative, Hadfield is the founder of Buffy’s, a book club designed for gathering over a glass of wine and, where possible, a meal in London or New York, with conversations around a shared book of the month.

-For Hadfield, reading has long been more than a pastime, but a lens through which to make sense of the world.
-On her Substack and Instagram, she shares her literary universe with the same understated honesty that has always defined her work, by inviting readers not merely to escape into novels, but to meet them as companions in thought.
+For Hadfield, reading has long been more than a pastime, but a medium through which to make sense of the world.
+On her Substack and Instagram, she shares her literary favourites with the same honesty that has always defined her work, by inviting readers not just to escape into novels, but to meet them as companions in thought.

 Hadfield’s reading preferences have quietly evolved over the years.
-In her teens, it was the riotous humour of Angus, Thongs and Full-Frontal Snogging that captured her imagination; today, her shelves house the layered works of Toni Morrison, Jeffrey Eugenides, and Annie Ernaux.
-She doesn’t credit a single book with changing her life, but rather, it’s the gradual, cumulative impact of stories that have expanded her way of seeing things.
+In her teens, it was the humour of Angus, Thongs and Full-Frontal Snogging that captured her imagination, where today, her shelves house the layered works of Toni Morrison, Jeffrey Eugenides, and Annie Ernaux.
+For Hadfield, it's the gradual, cumulative impact of stories that have expanded her way of viewing the world today.

-At present, she’s deep in A Staggering Work of Heartbreaking Genius by Dave Eggers, while favourites like Bonfire of the Vanities and Monstrilio remain perennial touchstones.
-Whether she’s curled up on her sofa or settled into a sun-drenched café window, Hadfield approaches reading with a rare blend of tenderness and rigour, one that is always searching, always open to being transformed.
+Today, currently deep reading in A Staggering Work of Heartbreaking Genius by Dave Eggers, while favourites like Bonfire of the Vanities and Monstrilio remain important touchstones.
+Whether she’s curled up on her sofa or settled into a café window, Hadfield approaches reading with a rare blend of tenderness and rigour, one that is always searching, always open to being transformed.

 Here, we speak to Lizzy Hadfield on the books that have shaped her path, the ones she returns to, recommends, and ones she keeps close.